FREE SOFIA TOUR

 The Free Sofia Tour expects its guests all year round.
 The best attraction in Sofia according to TripAdvisor users.
 This 2-hour walking tour covers Sofia’s most famous landmarks and is led by enthusiastic local guides.
 Approved by Tourist Service Municipal Company at Sofia City Municipality.
 The sightseeing city tours of Sofia are both fun and educational – the perfect introduction to the city and its thousands of years of history.

-Every Saturday at 11AM*
+Every Day at 11AM and 6PM

 Meeting point: Palace of Justice